nightdevil00/calos/README.md

 ### Defaults

 Trying to distance itself from various "opinionated" setups, calOS ships with as few defaults as possible.
-These include: Firefox (web browser), Alacritty (terminal), cmus (tui music player), paru (it's better than yay stop being a baby and just try it), various tui-based applications (dust, bluetui, imapala), and uh I forgot everything else.
+These include: Firefox (web browser), Alacritty (terminal), Steam (if chosen by the installer), Neovim (with customized lazygit) and Yazi (file manager).
+* calOS utilizes sensible, lightweight defaults, with as little dependencies as possible.
+These include pqiv (image viewer, full yazi compatability), clipse (clipboard history), zoxide (`cd` upgrade), Pinta (simple image editor), cmus (terminal-based music player) and various TUI applications to manage system settings (bluetui/impala).
 * **Open your system settings (SUPER + ESCAPE) and navigate to System -> Packages to see what is installed.** Remove whatever you dislike from there.
 * There is a prompt at the very end of the install that asks you if you would like to install Steam.
-As the installer already enables multilib repositories it is recommended to do so (if you want Steam).
+As the installer already enables multilib repositories it is recommended to do so (only if you want Steam, of course).

 # Installation and Configuration